-The function of the Quality Assurance Program is to ensure that environmental data used by the Department in regulatory and decision-making activities is properly documented and sufficiently reliable to meet Department needs.
-NDEQ is committed to ensuring that environmental data used by the Department are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities.
-In the last year, the Department's Quality Assurance Manager and Quality Assurance team members have reviewed 22 project plans to ensure adequate planning for environmental data collection.
-Additionally, the Quality Assurance Manager was successful in coordinating Department-wide Quality Assurance training, provided locally, for all DEQ staff.
-This training had not been available locally since 2009, and was attended by almost one-quarter of DEQ's staff.
-The cost savings for the Department for providing training locally, rather than at EPA's Region 7's offices in Kansas City, was over \$15,000.
+The function of the Quality Assurance Program is to ensure that environmental data used NDEQ in regulatory and decision-making activities is properly documented and sufficiently reliable.
+NDEQ is committed to ensuring that environmental data are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities.
+In the last year, NDEQ's Quality Assurance Manager and Quality Assurance team members have reviewed 18 Quality Assurance Project Plans to ensure adequate planning for environmental data collection.
+Additionally, the Quality Assurance Manager initiated the required five-year review of the Agency Quality Management Plan.

-CHAPTER 8: Expenditure and Budget Summary
+Expenditure and Budget Summary

-The following information summarizes department expenditures for fiscal year 2014 and outlines budget projections for fiscal year 2015.
+The following information summarizes department expenditures for fiscal year 2015 and outlines budget projections for fiscal year 2016.
 The figures in the expenditure summaries were derived from the state accounting system.
 The budget projections were prepared by the Department.
 Some limited flexibility exists to adjust these numbers to meet unforeseen needs.

-Chart A shows actual FY14 expenditures for each federal grant, including the state match.
+Chart A shows actual FY15 expenditures for each federal grant, including the state match.

-Chart B lists actual FY14 expenditures of programs funded by state general funds and/or cash funds.
+Chart B lists actual FY15 expenditures of programs funded by state general funds and/or cash funds.
 This chart lists expenditures by activity.
 Activity in this case is not considered a program activity, but is a category of expenditure.
 Activities listed in this chart are personal services, operating expenses, travel, capital outlay, contracting and distribution of aid.

-Chart C outlines the proposed FY15 budget for each federal grant.
+Chart C outlines the proposed FY16 budget for each federal grant.
 Chart C also lists proposed match for each program for which a non-federal match is required.
 Additionally, match for the 319H grant is provided by in-kind services in the Groundwater Management Area program.

-Chart D outlines proposed FY15 budgets for programs funded by state funds.
+Chart D outlines proposed FY16 budgets for programs funded by state funds.
 This chart lists proposed expenditures by activity.
 As in Chart B, activity is not a program activity, but a category of expenditure.
 Activities listed are personnel services, operations, travel, capital outlay, contracting and distribution of aid.